-- Since Rising Seas 2017, the scientific community has made significant improvements in its ability to understand and project future sea level rise and this best available science was incorporated, in this report, into a set of five California Sea Level Scenarios from 2020 to 2150. - The California Sea Level Scenarios show greater certainty in the amount of sea level rise expected in the next 30 years than previous reports, and demonstrate a narrow range across all possible emissions scenarios.
+- Since Rising Seas 2017, the scientific community has made significant improvements in its ability to understand and project future sea level rise and this best available science was incorporated, in this report, into a set of five California Sea Level Scenarios from 2020 to 2150. - The California Sea Level Scenarios show greater certainty in the amount of sea level rise expected in the next 30 years than previous reports and demonstrate a narrow range across all possible emissions scenarios.
 Statewide, sea levels are most likely to rise 0.8 ft (Intermediate Scenario) by 2050. - In the mid-term (2050-2100), the range of possible sea level rise expands due to more uncertainty in projected future warming from different emissions pathways and certain physical processes (i.e. rapid ice sheet melt).
-By 2100, statewide averaged sea levels are expected to rise between 1.6 ft (Intermediate Low) and 3.1 ft (Intermediate-Low to Intermediate Scenarios), although higher amounts are possible. cannot be ruled out. - Over the long-term (towards 2100 and beyond), the range of sea level rise becomes increasingly large due to uncertainties associated with physical processes, such as earlierthan-expected ice sheet loss and resulting future sea level rise.
-Sea levels may rise from 2.6 ft to 11.9 ft (Intermediate-Low to High Scenarios) by 2150, and even higher amounts cannot be ruled out. - Vertical land motion is the primary driver of local variations in sea level rise across the state, driven by a combination of tectonics, sediment compaction, and groundwater and hydrocarbon withdrawal.
-Vertical land motion is incorporated into the sea level scenarios for each National Oceanic and Atmospheric Administration (NOAA) tide gauge and illuminates locations experiencing subsidence or uplift. - The extreme sea level rise scenario (i.e. H++) from Rising Seas 2017 is much higher than best available science suggests and has not been included in the 2024 update.
+By 2100, statewide averaged sea levels are most likely to rise between 1.6 ft (Intermediate-Low Scenario) and 3.1 ft (Intermediate Scenario), although higher amounts are possible.

+- Over the long-term (towards 2100 and beyond), the range of sea level rise becomes increasingly large due to uncertainties associated with physical processes, such as earlier-than-expected ice sheet loss and resulting future sea level rise.
+Sea levels may rise from 2.6 ft (Intermediate-Low Scenario) to 11.9 ft (High Scenario) by 2150, and even higher amounts are possible. - Vertical land motion is the primary driver of local variations in sea level rise across the state, driven by a combination of tectonics, sediment compaction, and groundwater and hydrocarbon withdrawal.
+Vertical land motion is incorporated into the Sea Level Scenarios for each National Oceanic and Atmospheric Administration (NOAA) tide gauge and illuminates locations experiencing subsidence or uplift. - The key lines of evidence that resulted in the extreme sea level rise scenario (i.e. H++) from Rising Seas 2017 have been updated and are now reflected in the Intermediate-High and High Scenarios.

-In August 2021, the Working Group I contribution to the IPCC AR6 was released.
+IN AUGUST 2021, the Working Group I contribution to the IPCC AR6 was released.
 This contribution provides the most up-to-date physical understanding of the climate system and climate change, bringing together the latest advances in climate science.
 Chapter 9 of that contribution provides the latest scientific understanding of the physical processes underlying global and regional changes in the ocean, cryosphere and sea level and forms the scientific foundation for developing California Sea Level Scenarios.